Welcome to today's edition of the Rush 24-7 podcast.

 I have not had a chance to delve into it on the surface.

-Justice Scalia voted with the majority, and apparently the whole thing is that federal law trumps state law when it comes to federal elections, and the states can't say anything about it.
+And apparently, the whole thing is that federal law trumps state law when it comes to federal elections, and the states can't say anything about it.

-So if the feds down the road uh ultimately require no evidence of citizenship, then that could end up being a problem.
+So if the feds down the road ultimately require no evidence of citizenship, then that could end up being a problem.

-I'm this ruling couldn't have come at a worse time in terms of uh of show prep for me today.
+But as I understand, and this is really premature, folks, this ruling couldn't have come at a worse time in terms of show prep for me today.

-AP, and this one is from uh Doomburg and Doomberg is the better of the two.
+And Doomberg is the better of the two.

 U.S. Supreme Court threw out an Arizona law that required evidence of citizenship when people register to vote in a victory for minority rights advocates and the regime.

-That makes sense to me that the states can't trump the feds in federal elections.
+That makes sense to me that the states can't trump the feds in federal elections, which is what the Supreme Court here has said.

 The ruling limits the role played by the states in national elections and raises questions about similar laws in three other states, Alabama, Kansas, and Georgia.

-Now we all know why this happened.
+And we all know why this happened.

 We all know why Arizona did this.